Richard A. Easterlin

 University of Southern California

-Richard A. Easterlin is currently professor of economics, University of Southern California.
-He is a past president of the Population Association of America and the Economic History Association, a Fellow of the American Academy of Arts and Sciences and the Econometric Society, and a former Guggenheim Fellow.
+Richard A. Easterlin is university professor emeritus of economics, University of Southern California.
+He is a member of the National Academy of Sciences, past president of the Population Association of America and the Economic History Association, a Fellow of the American Academy of Arts and Sciences and the Econometric Society, and a former Guggenheim Fellow.
 His writings include Growth Triumphant: The 21st Century in Historical Perspective (1996), Birth and Fortune: The Impact of Numbers on Personal Welfare (1980; 2nd ed.
 1987), and Population, Labor Force, and Long Swings in Economic Growth: the American Experience (1968).

 He joined IZA as Research Fellow in November 1999.

-Richard war awarded the IZA prize in 2009 for his outstanding research on the analysis of subjective well-being and on the relationship between demographic developments and economic outcomes.
-I
+Richard was awarded the 2009 IZA Prize in Labor Economics for his outstanding research on the analysis of subjective well-being and on the relationship between demographic developments and economic outcomes.